Katharine Blunt Professor, Department of Biology

-Professor Askins teaches courses on ornithology, animal behavior, ecology and environmental studies.
+Professor Askins teaches courses in ornithology, animal behavior, ecology and conservation biology.
 He is nationally recognized for his research of the ecology of migratory birds and the impact of forest fragmentation on their populations.

 With help from undergraduate students, Askins has completed field studies of migratory birds in both their nesting areas in Connecticut and Japan, and their winter habitats in the U.S. Virgin Islands.
 Recently he has worked on the ecology of early successional birds in Connecticut.

 His findings have been published in Wilson Bulletin, Science, Condor, Proceedings of the National Academy of Sciences, Biotropica, Wetlands, Conservation Biology, PLoS One and other journals.
 Many of his articles are available through Digital Commons.
 He also has written two books: a book on conservation of birds in North America, "Restoring North America's Birds; Lessons from Landscape Ecology" (Yale Press, 2000) and a new book on ecology and conservation of deciduous forests of the world (Yale Press, forthcoming.)

 Askins is the recipient of grants from the U.S. National Park Service, National Geographic Society, the U.S. Forest Service and the Connecticut Department of Environmental Protection.
 He has presented his papers at scientific meetings in the United States and abroad.